-challenges associated with geography, as Solomon Islands is largely made up of remote and rural islands and communities coupled with poor transport infrastructure.
+Contributing to the lack of capacity is the challenge of geography, as Solomon Islands is largely made up of remote and rural islands and communities with poor transport infrastructure, in turn impeding delivery of governance.
 Baines (2015) also suggest that government lack the technical capacity to evaluate ESIAs, as in the case of one of the ESIAs at the Isabel nickel projects, the government was very quick to issue approval and made no call on the mining company to rectify obvious weaknesses in the ESIAs.